mlswg/mls-implementations/test-vectors.md

   "tree_hash_after": /* hex-encoded binary data */
 }
 ```

+* An empty group context is used
+* The exclusion list in the update path is empty

 Some of the binary fields contain TLS-serialized objects:
 * `ratchet_tree_before` and `ratchet_tree_after` contain serialized ratchet